marianasvega/WRO_FE-CETYS/README.md

 <br>

 ### `Front Tire Axle (HS-322HD Servo) 🛞`
 To enhance the vehicle's direction at every turn, we installed a free-steering system on the front axle, controlled by an HS-322HD Servo.
+This servo features a robust metal gear train, providing durability and reliability even under heavy load conditions.
+The servo operates with a 180-degree range of motion and is known for its precision and responsiveness.
+The HS-322HD is also equipped with a high-torque coreless motor, which enhances its performance and longevity, making it a popular choice for applications where consistent and powerful actuation is essential.
 The servo’s linkage connects to a custom-designed axle with a gap that allows the tires to rotate freely.
 Given the speed provided by the rear axle motor, the front tires do not require additional power to move forward.

 The following is an example of what we explained in the previous paragraph.